When Zayne Logsdon struggled with eyesight problems five years ago, doctors told his mother Lisa that they could help—but it would cost her.

 Logsdon was one of the earliest recipients of Modest Needs.
 Since it began in 2002, the organization has evolved from a part-time project into a full-time operation, now based in New York City, that funnels 100 percent of its donations from individual donors to carefully screened recipients.
 At a time when soaring health care and fuel costs have made it harder for middle- and working-class families to make ends meet, Modest Needs offers a rare and well-targeted form of relief.
 “It’s very humbling to look at the true scope of what the need is,” Taylor said.
 He didn’t realize how daunting his mission would be when he started out.
 “Had I known that, I might’ve been deterred, so maybe it’s good I didn’t.”

 The organization’s goals are twofold: to prevent recipients from falling into poverty, and to open donors’ eyes to their power to change the world.
 To achieve these goals, it relies on a deceptively simple model.
 Donors can give any amount they choose to Modest Needs, mainly through its website.
 Some donors give once; others give on a weekly or monthly basis.
 Each month, anyone who donated during that month can go online to review funding applications and rank them on a scale of one through nine.
-Every donor’s vote gets equal weight, no matter how much he or she gave.
+Every donor’s vote gets equal weight, no matter how much they gave.
 The funds raised over the previous month are dispersed to the highest-ranking applicants first, then on down the list until there’s no money left.
 The average grant size is $355 and the maximum, with very few exceptions, is $1,000.
 Many recipients go on to become donors; at least one donor became a recipient.

 Those on both sides of the funding equation praise Modest Needs’ un-bureaucratic approach.
 The organization can answer requests in a matter of days, sending urgent aid to prevent, for example, a family’s heat from being turned off.
 And it pays recipients’ bills directly, instead of sending cash, so there’s never a question of how the funds are used.
 This streamlined giving process allows donors to touch lives directly and with measurable results.
 “There are very few layers in the organization,” said Stella Kramer, a regular Modest Needs donor who lives in New York City.
 “It’s so direct and it makes so much sense.”